quasarframework/quasar/docs/src/pages/vue-components/tabs.md

 ### Label Alignment

 ::: tip
-Using the property `align-label` has no effect unless the `inline-label` property is also set.
+The property `align-label` can only be used when the `vertical` and `inline-label` properties are set.
 :::

 <doc-example title="Label Alignment" file="QTabs/LabelAlignment" />